 We booked two seats with InvergordonTours.com because we wanted to cruise on Loch Ness.
-A few days prior to excursion, Gavin at Invergordon Tours emailed us with a new schedule.
-We'd be visiting more sites than what we originally booked for, including the Culloden Battlefield and Clava Cairns.
+A few days prior to the excursion, Gavin at Invergordon Tours emailed us with a new schedule.
+We'll be visiting more sites than we originally booked for, including the Culloden Battlefield and Clava Cairns.
 Our guess was that they combined two different bus tours into one, due to low head counts in each, and combined the two itineraries as well.
 Were we happy to see more sights?
-Yes and No. Yes, we did not mind to get a glimpse of those sights.
-No, because we were rushed at every site due to time constraint.
+Yes and No. Yes, we did not mind getting a glimpse of those sights.
+No, because we were rushed at every site due to time constraints.

 We found the Highlands to be very pretty, with gentle hills covered by many shades of green.
 Scenery-wise, today was definitely a highlight of this trip.

 CruiseDay 10 - St. Andrews & Edinburgh (6/3/2019, Monday):Link to our photo

 It would be difficult to cram Edinburgh into one day, let alone a few hours.
 But after Vincent placed visiting St. Andrews Golf Course as a high priority, we had only a few hours left for Edinburgh.